ryanetracy/starter-academic/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 I am a 3rd year PhD Student in the Basic and Applied Social Psychology program at the City University of New York.
-Working with <a href = "https://sites.google.com/view/scamplab/home?authuser=2">Dr. Steven Young</a>, I explore how top-down (e.g., group membership, behavior) and bottom-up (e.g., face shape) factors interact in the service of impression formation.
+Working with <a href = "https://cunybasp.org/faculty#young">Dr. Steven Young</a> in the <a href = "https://sites.google.com/view/scamplab/home?authuser=2">Social Cognition and Motivated Perception Lab</a>, I explore how top-down (e.g., group membership, behavior) and bottom-up (e.g., face shape) factors interact in the service of impression formation.